Uphill Junior School has a clear administrative structure:

 - provide local housing for the teachers

-- rent a two-room unit which serves as a secure school office until the new school administration building is completed in 2018
+- rent a unit which serves as a secure school office until the new school administration building is completed in 2018

 - buy the many sets of National Examination papers required to assess the children’s progress throughout the school year